-Over the last two years, I’ve spent most of my time perfecting night photography on film.
+Over the last two years, I’ve spent most of my time perfecting my night photography on film.
 Film presents some unique challenges over shooting digital, but the results are clearly worth it.
-There’s a reason why we’re all loving the look of CineStill 800t at night — and it’s not just for the halations.

-Shooing film at night is easy, but requires three key considerations to create a proper exposure: 1. using the right type of film and ISO, 2. adjusting for reciprocity failure, and 3. adjusting the ISO to work under tungsten light sources.
+Shooing film at night requires three key considerations to create a proper exposure: 1. using the right type of film, 2. adjusting for reciprocity failure, and 3. adjusting the ISO to work under tungsten light sources.

 Most of my favorite shots lately have happened after dark — especially when there’s just a little bit of light left in the sky, but all the interior lights are still on.
 There’s such a cool mood to these photographs, and it’s that time of day when I’m continually inspired to go out and capture some of the best shots possible.

-Using the right film stock for low light photography is essential.
+Using the right film stock for low-light photography is essential.
 Using film stocks with an ISO lower than 400 will require a tripod or an extreme push in the development process that will leave you with grainy and contrasty photos.
-But if you’re able to use flash for portraits on film or a tripod for landscapes, you will have no problem overcoming the limitations of low ISO film at night.

 The best color film available for low light is CineStill 800t, which pushes to ISO 3200 surprisingly well, and doesn’t need an exposure adjustment under tungsten light.
 Find CineStill film on Adorama, or Amazon here.

-As a general rule, exposing for the shadows at night will result in the best images on film.
-Film captures far more detail in the highlights than it does in the shadows, so it is always safer to use a longer exposure time to ensure you have good shadow details.
+As a general rule when shooting film, you will create better photos when exposing for the shadows in low-light situations.
+Film is very hard to overexpose — it always captures more detail in the highlights than it does in the shadows, so it is always safer to use a longer exposure time to ensure you have good shadow details.

 The best way to get a perfect exposure on film at night is to use a spot meter to read the exposure in the shadows.
 The cheapest spot meter option is a phone app called Light Meter by WBPhoto.
 I personally use this app for all my metering because of its spot meter and exposure preview functions.

-Most film is designed to be shot in daylight and will require an exposure adjustment under tungsten light sources like streetlamps.
+Most color film is designed for daylight and will require an exposure adjustment under tungsten light sources like street lamps.
 This was a big adjustment for me, and one that I had to learn the hard way.

 Reciprocity is the concept where opening the aperture by one click will let in as much light as using a one-click shower shutter speed.
 For example, if you’re shooting at 1/125 and f/5.6, you will get the exact same exposure using f/8 and 1/60th, or f/4 and 1/250th.
 But with film, reciprocity breaks down when exposure times are longer than one second.